dapr-cn/docs/src/content/content/getting-started/install-dapr-cli.md

 **For ARM64 Macs:**

-For ARM64 Macs, only Homebrew 3.0 and higher versions are supported.
-Please update Homebrew to 3.0.0 or higher and then run the command below:
+For ARM64 Macs, Homebrew 3.0 and higher versions are supported.
+Update Homebrew to 3.0.0 or higher and then run the command below:

 ```bash
 arch -arm64 brew install dapr/tap/dapr-cli